v0idcat/arch_v86/README.md

 #### \[ \* \] Installing Dependencies

-The `setup.sh` file will install all dependencies required for this project to work.
-It starts by updating the system, then `sudo` installing all the dependencies.
-It installs `rust` for *the current user only*, and as such, requires that these commands be issued by the current user, without sudo privileges.
-For this reason, this file must **not** be ran with `sudo`.
+The `setup.sh` file will install all dependencies required for this project to work by calling `inst_depend.sh`.
+That script will start by updating the system, then `sudo` installing all the dependencies.
+Then, it installs `rust` for *the current user only*, and as such, requires that these commands be issued by the current user, without sudo privileges.
+For this reason, `setup.sh` must **not** be ran with `sudo`.

 ---